christophe-cerin/OnlineML_ESP32/ARDUINO/PCA-TourPerret/README.md

 ## Sequential reading of the data by introducing explicit management of the buffer

-Your approach to managing limited memory and maintaining data diversity is clever and worth integrating into the code.
+Our approach to managing limited memory and maintaining data diversity is clever and worth integrating into the code.
 It goes beyond a simple sequential reading by introducing explicit management of the buffer.

-### Changes to the programme gha_pca_limited_memory.cpp
+### Changes to the program gha_pca_limited_memory.cpp

 We're going to change the algorithm to implement your strategy :